 What is role-based access control?

-Role-based access control (RBAC) systems allow you to create different user classifications, or roles, that you can assign to different people on your property.
+Role-based access control (RBAC) systems allow you to create different user classifications or roles that you can assign to different people on your property.
 Then, you can set each role to have access to separate parts of the property.

 What is attribute-based access control?